jclouds/jclouds-site/guides/openstack.md

         }
     }

-In this case, no *project* (previously *tenant* in Openstack keystone v2) is provided.
+In this case, no *project* (previously *tenant* in OpenStack keystone v2) is provided.

 ### v3: Project-scoped

-A common usage of Openstack keystone v3 is to provide the [project scope](https://docs.openstack.org/keystone/latest/api_curl_examples.html#project-scoped), this snippet:
+A common usage of OpenStack keystone v3 is to provide the [project scope](https://docs.openstack.org/keystone/latest/api_curl_examples.html#project-scoped), this snippet:
 {% highlight java %}
 final Properties overrides = new Properties();
 overrides.put(KeystoneProperties.KEYSTONE_VERSION, "3");